SkyAlarcon/Transpire/Methods.md

 ## addRemoveAdministrator
 - Add/Remove Admin
-- Connection:
-  - If you going to add an admin they MUST be in team
+  - If you are going to add an admin, they MUST be in team

 ## findTeamById
 - Find an team via ID